 I’m always on the lookout for a different sauce for my smoked ribs, pulled pork, or whatever meats I’m cooking on my smoker.
 It’s not because I don’t already have a good collection of sauces that I love.
 It’s because sometimes you just want something different.
 This smokehouse BBQ sauce intrigued me when I first saw it because it had both chile peppers and lemon juice.
 I thought, well, that’s new.
 So I made it and it came out great on a nice big rack of smoked spare ribs!

 Thick but not too thick, this smokehouse BBQ sauce has a hint of spiciness, a hint of smokiness, and a slight vinegar kick.
-In a ways it’s a combination of many BBQ sauces, from Kansas City to Memphis to the Carolinas.
-Different, but different in a good way.
+In a way it’s a combination of many BBQ sauces, from Kansas City to Memphis to the Carolinas.
+Different, but different in a very good, very tasty way.
+And it has the perfect consistency for sticking to my ribs, my chicken, my pulled pork…. anything!

 Smokehouse BBQ Sauce